Retracing the Past

 King’s Tavern, the most haunted house in Mississippi,

-Great Beer joint and nightclub in tupelo, the Blue Canoe
+Great Beer joint and nightclub in Tupelo, the Blue Canoe

 Prices everywhere are cheap to moderate so we spared ourselves nothing, just enjoyed.